+The calculation of the present value of accrued benefits includes an actuarial assumption of future interest rates, which is used to discount the expected ultimate cost of providing the benefits.
 The discount rate is determined at the end of each reporting period by reference to current market yields on high quality corporate bonds identified to match the currency and estimated term of the obligations.
 For those individual schemes in deficit, the resulting net liabilities are recognised in provisions.

-For those individual schemes in surplus, an asset is recognised in the balance sheet to the extent that the Company can realise an economic benefit, in the form of a refund or a reduction in future contributions, at some point during the life of the scheme or when the scheme liabilities are settled
+For those individual schemes in surplus, an asset is recognised in the balance sheet to the extent that the Company can realise an economic benefit, in the form of a refund or a reduction in future contributions, at some point during the life of the scheme or when the scheme liabilities are settled.